cosmos/cosmos/README.md

 For these types of attacks, a subset of the validators through external means should coordinate to sign a reorg-proposal that chooses a fork (and any evidence thereof) and the initial subset of validators with their signatures.
+Validators who sign such a reorg-proposal forego its collateral on all other forks.
 Clients should verify the signatures on the reorg-proposal, verify any evidence, and make a judgement or prompt the end-user for a decision.
 For example, a phone wallet app may prompt the user with a security warning, while a refrigerator may accept any reorg-proposal signed by +½ of the original validators.

-If we further require that validators who sign such a reorg-proposal forego its collateral on all other forks, light-clients can be assured by up to ⅙ of the bonded collateral (⅙ == ⅔ - ½).
-Notice that no Byzantine fault-tolerant algorithm can come to consensus when ⅓+ of validators are dishonest, yet a fork assumes that ⅓+ of validators have been dishonest by double-signing or lock-changing without justification.
-So, signing the reorg- proposal is a coordination problem that cannot be solved internally by any protocol -- not even Tendermint.
-It must be provided externally.
+No non-synchronous Byzantine fault-tolerant algorithm can come to consensus when ⅓+ of validators are dishonest, yet a fork assumes that ⅓+ of validators have already been dishonest by double-signing or lock-changing without justification.
+So, signing the reorg-proposal is a coordination problem that cannot be solved by any non-synchronous protocol (i.e. automatically, and without making assumptions about the reliability of the underlying network).
+It must be provided by means external to the weakly-synchronous Tendermint consensus algorithm.
+For now, we leave the problem of reorg-proposal coordination to human coordination via internet media.
+Validators must take care to ensure that there are no significant network partitions, to avoid situations where two conflicting reorg-proposals are signed.

 Assuming that the external coordination medium and protocol is robust, it follows that forks are less of a concern than censorship attacks.